 We arrived at Mount Longonot Gate at about 9:30 am after making a stop to drop off Blue and another to admire the views of the Great Rift Valley.
 Depending on when you leave Nairobi, the journey could be a little shorter than two hours.

 Hiking Mount Longonot, Kenya

-By 10:40am, we began the hike and like I said by 10:45, I was nearly ready to give up!
+By 10:40 am, we began the hike and as I said by 10:45, I was nearly ready to give up!
 I had read that hiking this volcano was tough but I didn’t expect it to get rough in the first few minutes.
 A few minutes later, we spotted some zebras and gazelles grazing in the distance.
 More than being excited to see these animals, I was grateful for a chance to catch my breath.

 So I trudged on.
 As we got higher, my breaths became more stable but now my physical strength was dwindling.
 I set my sight to the hut atop the hill.
 “Almost there”, I kept telling myself.
 “Almost there”.

 After an hour, we got to the rim of the crater.
 We took in the gorgeous views, excited to have made it thus far, grateful to be in that moment.
 But our hike was far from over…